-Ganga is believed to be one of the holiest rivers in India and the entire rivers is a Hindu pilgrimage site.
-Prayagraj is an important pilgrimage destination if you wish to take a holy dip in it.
-The confluence of the three holy rivers, Ganga, Yamuna and Saraswati make it even more divine.
-It is said that a dip in Ganga can wash off all your sins.
+Ganga is believed to be one of the holiest rivers in India and if you wish to take a holy dip in it as it is said that a dip in Ganga can wash off all your sins.

-A UNESCO World Heritage site, the famous Hindu Mela witnesses the biggest human gathering in terms of footfalls.
-One of the largest gatherings in the world, an estimated 60-80 million people are expected to attend the festival.
+An Intangible Cultural World Heritage site recognized by UNESCO, the famous Hindu Mela witnesses the largest human gathering in terms of footfall.
+The Prayagraj Kumbh Mela in 2019 was attended by 120-130 million people.
 The number rose from 30 million in 1989.
-Being an International tourist, Kumbh is the best way to witness the Indian Hindu culture and traditions.
-It is said that there is no possible way to keep a track on total football because of its large number.
+Being an international tourist, Kumbh is the best way to witness the Indian Hindu culture and traditions.

 Kumbh isn’t just limited to religion, rather it is the world’s largest spiritual gathering.
 Spiritual gurus from all over the country come to witness the auspicious Hindu cultural and religious festival.
 Kumbh Mela allows you to introspect and explore the spiritual side with the guidance of some of the most renowned spiritual guides.

-Kumbh is a centuries-old tradition that Indian culture has managed to preserve with its original essence.
-A cultural heritage and one of the most popular tourist attractions in India, every 12 years or 6 years Prayag becomes home to the biggest cultural festival in India.
+Kumbh is a centuries-old tradition that Indian culture has managed to preserve its original essence.
+A cultural heritage and one of the most popular tourist attractions in India, Haridwar becomes home to the biggest cultural festival in India every 3, or 6 and 12 years.
 Visiting this festival would offer you a chance to relive century-old traditions and religious practices.

-The cultural fair is a unique spiritual experience which offers you a chance to be part of unique celebrations and traditions.
+The cultural fair is a unique spiritual experience which offers a chance to be a part of unique celebrations and traditions.
 The festival witnesses saints coming from all parts of India, with Himalayan Sadhus and Naga Sadhus being the major attractions for international tourists.
-All different sects of Sadhu compete to take the first deep in the holy waters of Ganges and it is a spectacular sight to witness.
+All different sects of Sadhus take a dip in the holy waters of Ganges, the first being the Naga Sadhus, and it is a spectacular sight to witness.

-Prayag is a famous Hindu pilgrimage destination in India and during Kumbh Mela, the entire city turns into one big pilgrimage stop.
-The entire city is dawned with religious presence and being part of the cultural gathering feels like one big religious celebration.
-With Sadhu and saints preaching Hindu philosophy, Kumbh is a nice way to explore the spiritual and philosophical side of Hinduism.
+Haridwar is a famous Hindu religious destination in India and during Kumbh Mela, the entire city turns into one big pilgrimage stop.
+With Sadhu and saints preaching and reflecting Hindu philosophy and millions of people demonstrating their faith by taking a holy dip in the Ganges, Kumbh is a nice way to explore the spiritual and philosophical side of Hinduism.

-Living with saints and sadhus in tents is one of the biggest reason for you to visit Kumbh Mela.
+Living amidst the saints and sadhus in tents is one of the biggest reasons for you to visit Kumbh Mela.
 No Kumbh experience is ever complete without spending a complete day at the holy site.
-During the festival, many tents are set up for visitors and saints and if you happen to get a chance to stay in them, you would understand the traditions and cultures even better.
+During the festival, many tents are set up for devotees and pilgrims and if you happen to get a chance to stay in them, you would understand the traditions and culture even better.

-Seldom do you find such diversity in one place, but Kumbh is one such exception.
-Keeping the spiritual and religious reasons aside, this religious festival is a royal buffet for photographers.
+Seldom do you find such diversity in one place, and Kumbh is the epitome of it.
+Apart from the spiritual and religious reasons, this religious festival is a royal buffet for photographers.
 From morning dips to evening aartis, from Himalayan saints to Naga Sadhus, from religious gatherings to preachings in every lane of the city, you would be astounded by the infinite frames available to you.
 Also, the Hindu Mela allows you to shoot the diverse culture and traditions of Incredible India.